 3. AMERICAN ROBINS ARE OMNIVOROUS EATERS

 American Robins eat a varied diet of insects, berries, fruits, and especially earthworms.
-It’s very likely to spot a robin while it’s foraging for earthworms on your lawn or holding one in it’s beak.
-They’re also a common sight at feeders, where they’ll typically eat suet and mealworms.
+It’s very likely to spot a robin while it’s foraging for earthworms on your lawn or holding one in its beak.
+They may also be a common sight at feeders, if you are offering suet with fruit in it or mealworms.
 They don’t normally eat seeds or nuts, but you may rarely catch them eating from a seed feeder.

 4. EARTHWORMS ARE A KEY FOOD SOURCE FOR AMERICAN ROBINS

 Though they eat a wide variety of foods, earthworms are the crucial ingredient in an American Robin’s diet.
-Worms and other invertebrates make up 40 percent of these birds’ diets, and a single Robin can eat 14 feet of earthworms in a day.
-In the summer, worms alone make up to 15-20 percent of their diet.
+Worms and other invertebrates make up approximately 40 percent of these birds’ diets, and a single Robin can eat 14 feet of earthworms in a day.
+After the ground freezes in the winter worms are harder to come by, and robins will rely more on fruits and berries.

 5. AMERICAN ROBINS RELY ON EYESIGHT TO CATCH WORMS

-It was previously assumed that American Robins heavily relied on their sensitive hearing to locate worms moving underneath the soil — but it’s not just their sense of sound that helps them find food.
+It was previously assumed that American Robins heavily relied on their sensitive hearing to locate worms moving underneath the soil.
+While that is true, they also use their eyesight more than you might think.
 Like most birds, American Robins have keen eyesight that helps them spot even the most subtle shifts around them when foraging for worms.
-They have monocular vision, meaning they’re able to use each eye independently to observe any movement around them.
+They have monocular vision, meaning they’re able to use each eye independently to observe movement.

 7. AMERICAN ROBINS ARE GREAT SINGERS